 They can jump as high as 6ft out of the water and even do a number of flips on the way down.
 Research made in Jacques Cousteau Island in La Ventana is currently being done into their aggregating behaviour.
 Some theories favour the idea that they are ridding parasites from their skin while others say that this is part of a mating ritual.
 It could purely be accidental considering the mobula ray’s only form of defence is speed and agility.

 On the other hand, maybe they just jump because they are happy!

-When encounter with the Mobula Rays in Cabo San Lucas ?
+When encountering the Mobula Rays in Cabo San Lucas ?

 Every summer Cabo enjoys the arrival of impressive schools of mobula rays traveling in their hundreds of thousands.
 Huge schools congregate at the surface where snorkelers can see them spinning, gliding and breaching out of the water for reasons that leave the scientific community baffled in awe.

 In June to August the visibility is reduced but this is the time of year when we have the amazing mobula ray aggregation.
 Right in the bay you can be swimming with thousands of schooling mobula ray: cousin the the more famous manta ray that can be spoted in Cerralvo Island.

 Seeing such a remarkable number of mobula rays is thrilling and a once in a lifetime opportunity.
 Snorkelers and free divers can treat themselves to one of nature’s great events on a short tour from Cabo.
 Don’t miss out!